PotapenkoOleg/Docker-Reference/README.md

 - Now run `CREATE DATABASE test;`.
 You should see new database

 - Database `test` survives restart.
-Yo can run `docker stop my-postgres` and `docker start my-postgres` to see this
+You can run `docker stop my-postgres` and `docker start my-postgres` to see this

 - Data, WALs and configs available on host machine in `C:\docker\postgres\pgdata` directory